 By the mid-'70s, Austin is firmly rooted as the center of the progressive ("outlaw") country music movement, but, bucking that trend, the Country Nu-Notes’ music clings to traditional country-western motifs but occasionally ventures out into folk and faux-progressive country.
 For example, the Nu-Notes’ Sonobeat session includes covers of country star Ray Price’s classic My Shoes Keep Walking Back to You, Gordon Lightfoot’s folk-rock Sundown, Willie Nelson’s pop standard Night Life (recorded by Don Dean as a Sonobeat stereo 45 RPM single in 1967), and This Drinkin’ Thing (first recorded by honky-tonk country star Gary Stewart).
 The band even channels a mariachi band with a cover of the polka standard Peanuts.

 In fact, there seems no doubt that the Country Nu-Notes is is Johnny Lyon’s band from the beginning.
 Remarkably, Johnny keeps the Nu-Notes together and performing for over 30 years, albeit with several personnel changes along the way.
 The Country Nu-Notes’ recordings and Sonobeat’s stereo 45 RPM single by The Afro-Caravan – recorded at the HemisFair ’68 world’s fair in San Antonio, Texas – are the only known live recordings made by Sonobeat; however, we don't hear any actual audience noise, such as applause or chatter, on the Nu-Notes' tapes, suggesting that the Nu-Notes sessions may not be "live" recordings after all but, rather, are recorded on a Sunday evening when the Broken Spoke is closed to the public.

 Nu-Notes founder Johnny Lyon hails from Bryan, Texas, a little over 100 miles east of Austin; in 1978, Johnny establishes the Texas Hall of Fame, celebrating Texas country music, in Bryan.
 Johnny passes away on November 28, 2010.
-Just over a year later, in December 2011 and after 33 years celebrating traditional live country music, the Hall of Fame closes down.
-Meanwhile, soon after the Sonobeat Nu-Notes session, Janet moves to Nashville to build her singing career but returns to Austin several years later, where she has remained since.
+Just over a year later, in December 2011, and after 33 years celebrating traditional live country music, the Hall of Fame closes.
+Meanwhile, soon after the Sonobeat Nu-Notes session, Janet moves to Nashville to build her singing career but returns to Austin several years later, where she remains.